 The Hollow: A Bruce Westman Novelby C.L.
 ThomasPublish: Nov 18, 2022Series: The Bruce Westman seriesCrime Fiction Thriller Suspense Mystery |

-I believe our lives are made up of many experiences, and from these we draw our inspirations and ideas.
+I believe our lives are made up of many experiences, and from these experiences we draw our inspirations and ideas.
 Being a Military Police Officer allowed me at a young age to form a world view of life beyond the safety of childhood.
-In the Army I met people from all walks of life and learned from them.
+In the Army I met people from all walks of life and learned many things from them that shaped my view of people from different walks of life.
 In the Hollow, and beyond, I bring the harsh realities of being a soldier to the story and use those experiences to shape the life of Bruce Westman.

 Being a police officer for 32+ years influences much of my writing.
-As an officer I received many hours of training, and sought out the classes on serial killers, missing persons, and the effects of child abuse on adults.
+Just the act of writing report after report taught me how to shape and mold details that most people might miss.
+A police officer looks at the world from many different directions and learns to live in the gray when most people see things as black and white.
+As an officer I received many hours of intense training, and sought out with a purpose, the classes on serial killers, missing persons, and the effects of child abuse on adults.
 I believe I wove many of these lessons into the development of my bad guys.

 What first inspired you to start writing crime fiction?
 Was it always a passion, or did it develop over time?I started writing stories when I was in High School, and most of them involved vampires, werewolves, and other assorted creatures.
-Bruce Westman was one of these ideas.
-Back then he chased the vampires or ther things, but then one day I simply placed him up and shelf and forgot about him.
-Six years ago, I was home up in Connecticut sitting in the parking lot of Globe Hollow swimming pool.
-It was late fall and the pool was closed.
-I looked through the fence and thought, what if there was a body floating in the water.
-From that thought brought back the haracter of Bruce Westman and grounded him.
+Bruce Westman was one of these ideas that came out so many hours of sitting at my small desk in the basement of the house where I grew up.
+Back then Bruce chased the vampires or other things that went bump in the night, but then one day I simply placed him up on a shelf and forgot about him.
+Then six years ago, I was back home up in Connecticut sitting in the parking lot of Globe Hollow swimming pool.
+It was late in the afternoon.
+The sky was dark gray, and leaves were falling from the trees.
+The pool was closed for the winter, so I had the parking lot to myself.
+It was quiet as I sat there looking through the chain link fence wondering how a pool that had been so large when I was a child had shrunk in size.
+As I sat there a thought came to me, what if there was a body floating in the water?
+Later that night as I sat on a hotel room bed with a pad of paper in my lap I began to resurrect Bruce Westman from the shelf where most of my stories had gone to die.

-How does your firsthand knowledge of law enforcement shape the realism in your books?As I stated above, I took everything law enforcement had to offer as well as many personnel experiences as a soldier and a police officer to shape Bruce's stories.
-The Hollow is just the first book of Bruce Westman stories.
-Book 2, Killer Art continues his adventures.
+How does your firsthand knowledge of law enforcement shape the realism in your books?As I stated above, I took everything law enforcement had to offer as well as many personal experiences as a soldier and then later as a police officer to shape Bruce's new stories.
+The Hollow is just the first book in the Bruce Westman series.
+Book 2, Killer Art continues his adventures and I am at work right now on book 8.

 What themes or messages do you hope readers take away from “The Hollow”?My goal as a writer is to entertain people and leave them guessing as to what will happen next.
-I'm not there are any messages or themes to take away from the story other than, anyone can be the hero.
+I'm not sure there are any messages or themes to take away from the story other than, anyone can be the hero, even someone as broken and damaged as Bruce.

 In book 3, Missing, Bruce is hired by the dying mother of a girl who has been missing for sixteen years.
 The story, that begins in Connecticut, travels halfway across the country to Houston, Texas.
 Bruce is assisted by Laurie from book 2 as she escorts him through the dirty underworld of human trafficking.

 What kind of research do you conduct when crafting crime and suspense elements in your stories?I love researching the history of the places where a story takes place and then weaving this information into the book.
-I explain where and why something exists and how it might have gotten there.
-For the crime aspect of the story, I draw on my own life experiences.
+I like explaining where and why something exists and how it might have gotten there.
+For the crime aspect of the story, I draw on my own life experiences and the many real life cases I studied as a police officer.

 Are any of the characters in your books inspired by real-life people you encountered in your law enforcement career?Yes and No. I use the idea of people I know or have seen and create something new.
 Places and people are woven throughout the stories but only my imagination of them, not who they really are.

 How do you balance authenticity in police procedures with the need for dramatic storytelling?I try to use the KISS method to keep things simple.
 If people really knew how much paperwork and sitting goes into police work, they might wonder why we ever chose the job in the first place.
 The paperwork is mountainous.
 I can't tell you how many trees I must have killed over the years, but all that aside, there were many days when I came home from work and told my wife, "I would have done this for free tonight."
-There is nothing like chasing the bad guys and catching them.
-No drug can match that feeling.
+There is nothing like the feeling of chasing the bad guys and catching them.
+I spent eight years on a tactical team running down drug dealers and violent offenders.
+I was privileged to work with some of the finest people you would ever want to meet.
+One of them, William Jeffrey, someone my children called Uncle Bill, gave his life to protect the citizens of Houston.
+Bill was gunned down by a wanted violent offender while serving an arrest warrant.

 Do you find it challenging to write from different perspectives, such as criminals versus law enforcement officers?Oddly enough, I don't find that hard at all.
-I find writing for the bad guy easier than the good guy sometimes.
-I'm not sure what that says about me but getting into their thoughts and ideas almost feels natural.
+I do find writing for the bad guy easier than the good guy.
+I'm not sure what that says about me, but getting into their thoughts and ideas almost feels natural.

 What’s your writing process like?
 Do you outline extensively or write more organically?I am a true organic writer.
 I write with a point in my head.
 In the hollow, all I knew for sure was that I wanted a body floating in that pool.
-I wasn't sure how it got or who was going to find it.
-I just sat down in front of my laptop, took a breath, and started writing.
+I wasn't sure how it got there or who was going to find it, but I knew it was going to be there just the same.
+I just sat down in front of my laptop when I was back home in Texas, took a deep breath, and started writing.
 This is how I have always done my writing.
-I write a thousand words and then go back to the start and edit and change what I wrote until I like what I see.
+I write a thousand words and then go back to the start and edit until I like what I see.
 The next day I go back to the beginning again and edit things once more before pushing a thousand words forward into the story.
-I do this over and over again until the story is finished, and then I read through the whole thing making changes, explaining things better, and fleshing thing out more.
-Once this is done, I start the next story because, like i said earlier, I always want to know what comes next.
+I do this over and over again until the story is finished, and then I read through the whole thing out loud making changes as I go, explaining things better, and fleshing things out more.
+Once this is done, I start the next story because, like I said earlier, I always want to know what comes next.

 How do you handle writing intense or dark scenes, given your real-life experience with crime and law enforcement?Dark and Intense.
-That is a good to describe my writing style.
+That is a good way to describe my writing style.
 I don't pull any punches.
 I allow everything to just hang right on out there.
-Policework, the things I've seen people do to each other, the harm human beings are capable of doing to one another fills many pages.
+Policework, the things I've seen people do to each other, the harm human beings are capable of doing to one another fills many of the pages I write.

 After finishing this series, do you have plans for other books, or will you continue expanding this world?My plans have plans.
 I am writing book 8 at the moment in the Bruce Westman series.
 How far the series goes I'm not sure.
-I'm thinking 12 books but once upon a time I thought 3, so who knows.
+I'm thinking 12 books, but once upon a time I thought 3, and before that, just 1, so who knows.
 I am also working on a middle grade fiction story at the moment.
 When I was a kid, my dad would threaten me with calling someone named Archibald Popscaluski and sending me to the Little Boy Factory.
 I'm working on creating a whole world centered on a boy taken to this place by Archibald Popscaluski.
-I also have many stories on the shelf that I've written over the years that I want to take down and rewrite.
+I also have many stories on the shelf that I've written over the years that I want to take down and resurrect.
+Like Bruce Westman, there are some characters just begging to come back to life in one form or another.

 Have brimming questions to ask author C.L.
 Thomas?
 Ask whatever you like, but keep it appropriate.